locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 Validation and policies
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now, to make sure plugs can be installed and connected,
+To ensure plugs can be installed and connected,
 |project_markup| uses a set of rules called policies,
 with each interface having its own.
 For example, the content interface plug can be installed and auto-connected
 based on its policy alone.
 However, other interfaces may have different rules,
-such as enabling installation but not auto-connection for :samp:`ssh-agent`.
+such as allowing installation but not auto-connection for :samp:`ssh-agent`.

-Finally, when all checks are done,
+Finally, once all the checks are done,
-the SDKs are able to use the external resources.
+the SDKs are ready to use the external resources.

 .. _exp_interfaces_cli_operations: